horsicq/Nauz-File-Detector/README.md

 **Nauz File Detector** is a portable linker/compiler/packer identifier utility.

 The program works on OSX, Linux and Windows.

-There are two versions of  program.
+There are two versions of  program:

 **nfd** - GUI version
 **nfdc** - console version.